GameWithPixels/.github/profile/README.md

 # Welcome!

-You are on the landing page for Pixel dice software development!
+You are on the landing page for Pixels dice software development!

 ![Two Pixels dice lighting up with multiple colors.](images/pixels_header.jpg)